fdformula/FiniteDifferenceFormula.jl/README.md

 fd.activatejuliafunction(4, 0:4, [2//5 -8//5 12//5 -8//3 2//5], 5)  # better than 2/5 -8/5 ...
 fd.activatejuliafunction(2, [-1 2 0 2 3 6], [12//7 21 2 -3 -9], -12)
 ```
+### verifyformula(n::Int, points, k, m::Int)

+It is exactly the same as function activatejuliafunction(n::Int, points, k, m::Int).
+The name
+is self-explanatory.

 ### function taylor(j)